Get insider access

 Skullcandy vs JBL

 If you've been looking for affordable headphones, you've probably come across JBL alongside Skullcandy.
 JBL's lineup offers more choices for fans of neutral sound since they don't usually have the more bass-heavy sound common to Skullcandy headphones.
+That said, JBL's lineup is extensive, so if you want more or less bass, you can find a pair to suit your sound profile tastes.
 Most have a companion app with a parametric EQ and presets, so they also tend to offer more robust sound customization features.
-You may still prefer Skullcandy's bass-heavy sound, especially for genres like EDM or hip-hop.
-Skullcandy also have flashier and more colorful headphones, but they feel more plasticky.
+You may still prefer Skullcandy's (mostly) bass-heavy sound, especially for genres like EDM or hip-hop, and select models have EQ.
+Skullcandy also has flashier and more colorful headphones, but like JBL, if you prefer black, you can find that too.

 Lineup

 Skullcandy has a specific name for each model they release, so it can be unclear how their headphones are categorized.
-Sometimes, there are feature-specific variants of that model available.
-For this brand, we consider these variants (and their base model) as constituting a lineup.
+Sometimes, feature-specific variants of that model are available.
+We consider these variants (and their base model) to constitute a lineup for this brand.
 This includes the following:

 • Crusher = Wireless over-ears with a bass-heavy sound.